wp-plugins/powerpress/readme.txt

 * We are looking for beta testers!
 If you would like to beta test future versions of PowerPress, please [contact us](http://www.blubrry.com/contact.php) with your name and email.

+= 6.0.2 =
+* Released on TBA
+* Fixed bug where specific global podcast settings are not applied when podcast channel settings iTunes new feed URL or feed maximizer option were configured then deleted afterward.
+This only effected settings if you deleted the default podcast feed.

 = 6.0.1 =
 * Released on 1/25/2015
 * Duration detection option now works for sites running PHP 5.2 (If you can, please upgrade your PHP, but we understand that some situations warrant running outdated software)